chharvey/counterpoint-proposals/issues/94-potential-access.md

 	1. Return the evaluation of `fn.(‹args›)`.

 ## Alternatives
 One alternative solution would be to have a new operator that differs from optional access just for the union case, but we already have three types of access operators.
-Another solution could be to add an operator that tests keys and returns boolean, a la `if .value in result then … else …`, but use cases would be limited; the potential access operator is more versatile, e.g., `print.(result?.value || result?.message)`.
+Another solution could be to add an operator that tests keys and returns boolean, a la `if @value in result then … else …`, but use cases would be limited; the maybe access operator is more versatile, e.g., `print.(result?.value || result?.message)`.